Graduate ProgramsGraduate Programs

 |Year||# of Applicants||# of offers||# of matriculants||# of graduates||# taking board exam||# passing board exam||Residency||M.D. or PhD Program||Clinic||Other|

-* Three students initially transferred into the M.S.
+In 2016 three students initially transferred into the M.S.
 Medical Physics Program from the M.S.
-Physics program
+Physics program.

 Program and Graduation RequirementsProgram and Graduation Requirements